 Departments/agencies and public inquiries, task forces, etc.

-- Government departments undertake research, e.g. Human Resources and Skills Development Canada
+- Government departments undertake research, e.g. Employment and Social Development Canada

 - The Canada School of Public Service analyzes implementation e.g., Policy Development Implementation in Complex Files: Lessons from the National Homelessness Initiative

 Note: Government of Canada has a web archive but is no longer maintaining it.
 Some of its sites and some provincial sites are available at the Internet Archive in the United States - need to know root url e.g. Ontario Ministry of Community and Social Services - www.mcss.gov.on.ca

 Consultants to the federal government can be identified through their contracts and then their websites can be located - Privy Council Office 2010-11 3d quarter - 2010-10-26 e.g., Association for Canadian Studies

 - Auditors can give useful insights into programmes, which can complement the reviews undertaken by departments and/or agencies